There are many pros and cons to waste incineration, and waste to energy plants.

-In the above cases, different chemicals and toxic substances can present risk to local communities, society at large, and the environment (air, water and land).
+In the above cases, different chemicals and toxic substances can present risks to local communities, society at large, and the environment (air, water and land).

-Having said this – it is said that the newest incineration plants have far better pollution and dioxin filters to protect the environment and human health.
+Having said this – some sources indicate that the newest incineration plants have far better pollution and dioxin filters (and other technology) to protect the environment and human health.

 With all of the above said, incineration most likely sits behind reducing, re-using and recycling as a sustainable and eco friendly waste management option.

-Whether it is better than landfill or not depends on local context – but it sits around par with it.
+Whether it is better than landfill or not depends on local context – but it might sit around par with it in some instances.

 What might be done is to allow incineration to co-exist with recycling and landfill, and complement them by processing the waste that isn’t suitable for landfill or recycling.

 A first priority with waste management might be to redesign products and innovate materials, as well as change business and consumer behavior to reduce, re-use and modify our waste streams.

-Third priority is to send the remaining waste to either incineration with energy generation, or to landfill with methane capture and leachate management – again, depending on the type of waste.
+A third priority might be to send the remaining waste to either incineration with energy generation, or to landfill with methane capture and leachate management – again, depending on the type of waste.

-This holistic approach may get the most waste management potential out of each type of waste and management option in terms of their characteristics and pros and cons they offer.
+This holistic approach may get the most waste management potential out of each type of waste and waste management option, in terms of their characteristics and pros and cons they offer.

 Pros (Benefits) Of Waste Incineration & Waste To Energy